Is erysipelas treatable? How to treat erysipelas at home

 Signs of the initial period are observed from a couple of hours to three days.

-After primary signs appear disease symptoms:
+After primary signs appear symptoms of the disease:

 Complications